appveyor/website/src/docs/build-cache.md

 ### Saving cache for failed build

-By default build cache is being saved only for successsful build.
+By default build cache is being saved only for successful build.
 If it should be saved for failed builds too, set `APPVEYOR_SAVE_CACHE_ON_ERROR` to `true`.